-is the founder of the Against The Stream Buddhist Meditation Society, and has created a process of addiction recovery based on the teachings of the Buddha called Refuge Recovery.
-He is the author of Dharma Punx, Against the Stream, Heart of the Revolution, and Refuge Recovery.
+is the founder of the Against The Stream Buddhist Meditation Society with centers in Los Angeles and San Francisco, Calif., and affiliated groups internationally.
+He created a process of addiction recovery based on the teachings of the Buddha called Refuge Recovery.
+He is the author of Dharma Punx and other books.

-We are always taking refuge in something, and for most this means seeking safety and happiness in material things and sensual pleasures.
-Of course, we are always disappointed in the material or sensual promises because they never actually provide the inner satisfaction we were hoping for.
-Those of us who have seen the truth that our happiness will never come from outside ourselves begin to seek a reliable internal refuge, a way of practice and lifestyle that supports being wise and compassionate.
+We are always taking refuge in something.
+For most, it is seeking safety and happiness in material things and sensual pleasures.
+During this holiday of American Thanksgiving week, there is so much pressure to be with family and friends.
+For some, family has been a refuge.
+For others, family has been a source of great difficulty.
+Those of us who have seen the truth that our happiness will never come from outside ourselves begin to seek a reliable internal refuge — a way of practice and lifestyle that supports being wise and compassionate.